emilymcmahon210/AI_Powered_Customer_Support/README.md

 1. **Can we predict whether a customer interaction will require follow-up?**
 2. **Can we predict whether an incoming interaction should be handled by an AI chatbot or a human agent?**

 Both models were evaluated using classification metrics including accuracy, precision, recall, and F1-score.
+Both are exploratory: they highlight the limits of the available features for these business questions more than they provide production-ready predictions.

 ### Model 1: Predicting Follow-Up Requirements